 Planning train vacation in Europe?
 Or maybe just looking where, when and how to buy cheapest train tickets?
 Maybe Europe rail pass (like Eurail, Interrail, Swiss pass) instead?
-These and similar type of questions are being asked by almost any rail traveler before a new rail journey.
-And our team of rail fans will try to provide a few tips on european rail travel, guide you through the realm of cheap tickets, rail offers and overall system of european trains in general.
+These and alike questions are being asked by almost any rail traveler before a new rail journey.
+And our team of rail fans will try to provide a few tips on european rail travel & try to guide you through the realm of cheap tickets, rail offers and overall system of european trains in general.
 First and one of the important things to know is that rail travel and rail fares differ depending on the part of Europe you are traveling in.
 Countries like France, United Kingdom, Germany, Spain, Switzerland or Italy have reliable and rather well working rail systems with modern trains helping passengers be on the opposite side of the country in a matter of hours.
 But at the same time traveling by train in Western Europe can be quite expensive no matter whether you travel within the country or make an international journey.
 Do we really need to pay full train fares or it is possible to find a way to travel cheap and save us some money?

-We strongly believe that if you know how tariff and rail fare systems work or at least have a considerable amount of experience traveling by train in Europe it is always possible to find a way to save on your rail travel expenses, thus simply pay less than most of the ordinary passengers pay.
+We strongly believe that if you know how tariff and rail fare systems work or at least have a considerable amount of experience traveling by train in Europe it is always possible to find a way to save on your rail travel expenses, thus simply pay less than most of the ordinary passengers do.
 Interested?
-Our team is glad to share with you some of those useful fare secrets, so let's look at a few simple tips for your next on budget rail journey:
+Our team is happy to share with you some of those useful ticket fare secrets, so let's look at a few simple tips for your next on budget rail journey: